Pronunciation model: Irish English

-Secondly, lenited (weakened) /t/ between vowels is another widely-known Irish English feature, but it is a purely phonetic feature with no straightforward or necessary representation at the phonemic level.
+Lenited (weakened) /t/ between vowels and word-finally before a pause is another widely-known Irish English feature, but it is a purely phonetic feature with no straightforward or necessary representation at the phonemic level.
 It is therefore not displayed but may be present in recordings.

 - Dolan, T.P.
 2013.
 A Dictionary of Hiberno-English.
 3rd ed.
 Dublin: Gill & Macmillan

-Foras na Gaeilge.
+- Foras na Gaeilge.
 2013.
 Pronunciation database [online].
 Dublin: Available at http://www.teanglann.ie/en/fuaim/ [Accessed 11 May 2016].

 - Hickey, R. 2008.
 Irish English: phonology.
 In: B. Kortmann & C. Upton, eds.
 Varieties of English 1: the British Isles.
 Berlin: Mouton de Gruyter, pp.71-104.